-Ist Degree Assault (Class B Felony) is defined as the attempt to kill someone or attempting or knowling causing the serious physical injury of a person or persons.
+Ist Degree Assault (Class B Felony) is defined as the attempt to kill someone or to attempt or knowingly cause the serious physical injury of a person or persons.

-If you have been arrested and convicted of assault in the 1st degree, you could face anywhere from 5-30 years in prison.
+If you have been arrested and convicted of assault in the 1st degree, you could face anywhere from 5-30 years in a Missouri prison.

 2nd Degree Assault

-A charge for assault in the 2nd degree ( Class C Felony) means that the prosecution believes you have committed at least one of the following offenses:
+A charge for assault in the 2nd degree ( Class C Felony) means that the prosecution believes and wants to prove beyond all doubt that you have committed at least one of the following offenses:

 - Reckless causing harm to a person by discharge of a firearm.

 - Knowingly attempts to kill or seriously injure another person under the influence of passion rising or an adequate cause.